luontola/jumi/actors.md

 - **Statically Typed** - Due to using Java interfaces, all messages are type checked and the actors are guaranteed to handle all messages (i.e. method calls) which can be sent to them.

 - **Decoupled** - The actors themselves are not infected by the actors library.
 No implementation inheritance, global state or other invasive anti-patterns.
+Not even annotations.
 Unit testing without the container is easy.

 - **Small** - As of 2012-04-30, the runtime JAR is only 26 KB <small>(and could be made up to 50% smaller by removing optional classes)</small>, which is minuscule compared to for example [Akka 2.0.1](http://akka.io/)'s minimum of 1.75 MB <small>(akka-actor.jar)</small> + 8.43 MB <small>(scala-library.jar)</small>.
 Naturally this means that it has less features, so if you are building distributed high-availablity systems then maybe Akka suits you better.